Murph-Dev/SimplePiBackend/README.md

 ## Web Dashboard Features

-- **Latest Readings**: Real-time display of current sensor values including integrated pump/watering status
+- **Latest Readings**: Real-time display of current sensor values including integrated pump/watering status with device identification
+- **Device Overview**: Quick snapshot cards showing the latest readings from each device in the system
-- **Data History**: Table view of all stored readings with filtering
+- **Sensor Data History**: Table view of all stored sensor readings with filtering
-- **Edit Capability**: Modify existing sensor readings
+- **Watering History**: Table view of all watering events with start/end times and durations
 - **Delete Records**: Remove old or incorrect data
 - **Auto-refresh**: Dashboard updates every 30 seconds, pump status every 5 seconds
 - **Responsive Design**: Works on desktop, tablet, and mobile